-JRTC 21-01 1-21 IN Dar Lam Defense b-roll
+JRTC 21-01 1-21 IN Dar Lam Defense B-Roll

 |0

-This work, JRTC 21-01 1-21 IN Dar Lam Defense b-roll, by SGT Ezra Camarena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JRTC 21-01 1-21 IN Dar Lam Defense B-Roll, by PFC Rachel Christensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT